nugget/rpiaxiswall/README.md

 ## Installation

-- Copy the rpaw.conf.sample to rpaw.conf and edit to reflect your camera's viewer credentials.
+- Copy `rpaw.conf.sample` to `rpaw.conf` and edit to reflect your camera's viewer credentials.
 This code currently only works if it's the same username and password for all the cameras.

-- Edit the `rpaw` bash script and add/remove/tweak the `rpaw-wrapper` calls towards the bottom to reflect your cameras and desired window arrangement.
-  Yes, I realize this is lame and ugly, but it's ok for a version 0.1 release.
+- Also in `rpaw.conf` add one or more CAMERA0n lines for each of your AXIS cameras.
+You'll have to sort out the `--win` and `--crop` boundaries for yourself.
+The sample config is for a quad display filling the entire 1080p screen with four equally-sized camera streams.

 - Do a `sudo make install`